-Here is our list of the best gratitude activities for employees.
+Here is our list of the best gratitude activities for adults.

-Gratitude activities for employees are ideas you can use to foster a culture of appreciation in your workforce.
+Gratitude activities are ideas you can use to foster a culture of appreciation in groups, teams and the workforce.
 Examples include the gratitude hot seat, gratitude wall, and milestone celebrations.
-The purpose of these activities is to boost employee performance and boost engagement.
-Employee gratitude activities also promote stronger connections among workers.
+The purpose of these activities is to boost engagement and performance.
+Employee gratitude activities also promote stronger connections and team building among workers.

 These exercises are examples of employee engagement activities and can serve as Thanksgiving team building ideas.
 These ideas can also contribute to employee recognition programs and community-building efforts and can be ways to build trust within teams.